iulianraduat/react-autosync-height/README.md

 ### 1.3.0

-- Updates of the children will be reflected too
+- Changes in height of direct and indirect children will resize ReactAutosyncHeight component too